Following are some religious places categorised on the basis of religions and beliefs in India:

-Somnath Jyotirlinga: Dedicataed to Lord Shiva, this place is a source of spirituality and divinity among many Hindu pilgrims.
+Somnath Jyotirlinga: Dedicated to Lord Shiva, this place, located in Gujarat, is a source of spirituality and divinity among many Hindu pilgrims.
 It is the first among the twelve jyotirlinga shrines of Shiva in the country.

-Besides the above mentioned prominent places, religious destinations like Allahabad, Ujjain, Nashik, Rishikesh, Vrindavan, Gaya, Madurai, Mahabaleshwar and many more hold their significance and importance especially among the Hindus.
+Besides the above mentioned prominent places, there are innumerable temples in India and religious destinations like Allahabad, Ujjain, Nashik, Rishikesh, Gaya, Madurai, Mahabaleshwar and many more hold their significance and importance especially among the Hindus.

-Hazratbul: The shrine of Hazratbul is located in Srinagar and is popular because it contains the relics of Prophet Mohammad.
+Hazratbal: The shrine of Hazratbal is located in Srinagar and is popular because it contains the relics of Prophet Mohammad.
 The devotees are allowed to view the relic only once a year and therefore, it attracts a large number of pilgrims during this occasion.

 There are numerous mosques and dargahs in India.
-Some of the important mosques in India are Aasfi Masjid, Lucknow; Jama Masjid, Delhi; Charminar, Hyderabad; Moti Masjid, Delhi; Sir Syed masjid, Aligarh; Tipu Sultan, Kolkata and many more.
+Some of the important mosques in India are Aasfi Masjid, Lucknow; Charminar, Hyderabad; Moti Masjid, Delhi; Sir Syed masjid, Aligarh; Tipu Sultan Shahi, Kolkata and many more.

-Golden Temple: Also known as Harminder Sahib, it is considered as the most prominent shrine of the Sikhs.
-As the upper levels of the gurudwara are completely gold-plated, it is commonly known as Golden Temple.
+Golden Temple: The Golden Temple of Amritsar, also known as Harminder Sahib, is considered as the most prominent shrine of the Sikhs.
+The four doors of the temple symbolise that it is open for people of all religions and beliefs.

-Anandpur Sahib: It is known as 'the holy city of bliss' and is a place linked to the traditions and religious history.
+Anandpur Sahib: It is known as 'the holy city of bliss' and is a part of Rupnagar district in Punjab.
 Takht Sri Keshagarh Sahib is the main gurudwara and major attraction in Anandpur Sahib.

-Patna Sahib: Takht Patna Sahib, also known as Takht Sri Harmandir Ji, is the birthplace of the tenth guru Sri Guru Gobind Singh.
-The Patna Sahib Gurudwara is also considered as the epicenter of the popularity of Sikhism in East India.
-The gurudwara was built by Maharaja Ranjit Singh.
+Patna Sahib: Takht Patna Sahib, also known as Takht Sri Harmandir Ji, is the birthplace of the tenth guru Sri Guru Gobind Singh and is situated in Patna, Bihar.

-Hazur Sahib: Takht Sachkhand Shri Hazur Abchalnagar Sahib is one of the five takhts of the Sikhs.
-It is also one of the highest temporal seats of authority and is a place where Guru Gobind Singh Ji took his last breath.
+Hazur Sahib: Takht Sachkhand Shri Hazur Abchalnagar Sahib is located in Nanded, Maharashtra, and is one of the five takhts of the Sikhs.
+It is also one of the highest temporal seats of authority and is the place where Guru Gobind Singh Ji took his last breath.